Tricare: History

-Historically, health care for military personnel and their dependents was provided in military medical facilities as promised by the military, and through a referral system, by civilian medical personnel where military physicians were not available in a certain specialty, or when and where overcrowding of a military medical facility occurred.
+Historically, health care for military personnel and their dependents was provided in military medical facilities as promised by the military, and through a referral system by civilian medical personnel where military physicians were not available in a certain specialty, or when and where overcrowding of a military medical facility occurred.

 Active duty military personnel always have priority for care in military medical facilities.
 After World War II and the Korean War, especially with the growth in the standing forces of the U.S. military due to the Cold War, access to care in military facilities became increasingly unavailable for military retirees and the dependents of both active duty and retired military personnel due to resource constraints and growing demands on the system.
 It was at this time that the concept of "space-available basis" for military retirees and military dependents was first noted.
 To address this problem, Congress passed the Dependents Medical Care Act of 1956 and the Military Medical Benefits Amendments of 1966.
 These acts allowed the Secretary of Defense to contract with civilian health care providers.
 This civilian health care program became known as the Civilian Health and Medical Program of the Uniformed Services (CHAMPUS) in 1966.

 In the late 1980s, because of escalating costs, paperwork demands, and general beneficiary dissatisfaction, DoD initiated a series of demonstration projects.
-Under a program known as the CHAMPUS Reform Initiative (CRI), a contractor provided both health care and administrative-related services, including claims processing.
-The CRI project was one of the first to introduce managed care features to the CHAMPUS program.
-Beneficiaries under CRI were offered three choices – a health maintenance organization-like option called Tricare (CHAMPUS) Prime that required enrollment and offered enhanced benefits and low-cost shares, a preferred provider organization-like option called Tricare (CHAMPUS) Extra that required use of network providers in exchange for lower cost shares, and the standard CHAMPUS option that continued the freedom of choice in selecting providers but required higher cost shares and deductibles known as Tricare Standard.
+Under a program known as the CHAMPUS Reform Initiative, a contractor provided both health care and administrative-related services, including claims processing.
+The Tricare Reserve Retired project was one of the first to introduce managed care features to the CHAMPUS program.
+Beneficiaries were offered three choices – a health maintenance organization-like option called Tricare (CHAMPUS) Prime that required enrollment and offered enhanced benefits and low cost sharing, a preferred provider organization-like option called Tricare (CHAMPUS) Extra that required use of network providers in exchange for lower cost sharing, and the standard CHAMPUS option that continued the freedom of choice in selecting providers but required higher cost sharing and insurance deductibles known as Tricare Standard.